yahyatawil/social-voting-machine/README.md

 --------------------------------------------
 1.add registeration request for the person how want votes .

-2.re arrange the code into functions .
+2.re arrange the code into functions .(done)

 3.repear some bugs .